 Even more critical to our success is our ability to enter into successful collaborations for the late-stage clinical development, regulatory approval, manufacturing, marketing, sales and distribution of our drug candidates.
-Our strategy is to rely upon other parties for all of these steps so that we can focus exclusively on the key areas of our expertise.
+Our general strategy is to rely upon other parties for all of these steps so that we can focus exclusively on the key areas of our expertise.
+For some smaller niche markets, we may perform these steps ourselves and outsource those functions where we do not have the internal expertise.
 This heavy reliance upon third parties for these critical functions presents several risks, including: